JetBrains/intellij-sdk-docs/topics/ui/controls/progress_bar.md

 #### In status bar

-Place a process name under the progress bar in the Status bar:
+Place a process name with an ellipsis before the progress bar:

 ![](14 in_status_bar.png){width=706}